BCom vs BCA: Which Course is Better After 12th?

 - Opt for BCA if you're passionate about computers, software, and technology, and want to explore roles in IT, data analytics, or web/app development.

-Q2: Is BCA a high salary?
+Q4.
+Is BCA a high salary course?